jcs/logicmail/lib/eclipse/README-eclipse.txt

 Since a fix is not expected any time soon, I've created a workaround for the issue.
-This workaround is implemented as a wrapper for the RIM "rapc.jar" utility, that filters eroneous entries out of its command-line arguments.
+This workaround is implemented as a wrapper for the RIM "rapc.jar" utility, that filters erroneous entries out of its command-line arguments.

 To install this workaround, perform the following steps in each component-pack plugin directory: